jackfiszr/deno-faker/README.md

 ### Individual Localization Packages

-As of vesion `v3.0.0` faker supports incremental loading of locales.

 By default, requiring `faker` will include _all_ locale data.

 In a production environment, you may only want to include the locale data for a